Luxury sportscar maker Ferrari files for New York listing

-MILAN Italian sportscar maker Ferrari has taken a step closer to a stock market listing in New York, as its parent Fiat Chrysler Automobiles (FCA) (FCHA.MI) (FCAU.N) seeks to boost its own coffers to fund an ambitious 48 billion euro (33.98 billion pounds)investment plan.
+MILAN Italian sportscar maker Ferrari has taken a step closer to a stock market listing in New York, as its parent Fiat Chrysler Automobiles (FCA) (FCHA.MI) (FCAU.N) seeks to boost its own coffers to fund an ambitious 48 billion euro ($53 billion)investment plan.

 FCA said on Thursday Ferrari, the marque famous for its "prancing horse" logo and its Formula One racing team, had filed a request with U.S. regulators for a New York initial public offering.